Roman Catholic Diocese of Bhagalpur

-The Roman Catholic Diocese of Bhagalpur (Bhagalpuren(sis)) is a diocese located in the city of Bhagalpur in the Ecclesiastical province of Patna in India.
+The Roman Catholic Diocese of Bhagalpur (Bhagalpuren(sis)) is a diocese located in the city of Bhagalpur in the ecclesiastical province of Patna in India.

 History

 Christian presence from 1779 has been documented.
 The early Christians were mainly indigo planters, railwaymen and their dependents.
 They did have a few handful of natives.

-During the Capuchin Period (1779-1919), Bhagalpur was at first the part of Prefecture of Tibet-Hindustan erected by the Sacred Congregation of the Evangelisation of the Peoples in 1703.
+During the Capuchin period (1779–1919), Bhagalpur was at first the part of Prefecture of Tibet-Hindustan erected by the Sacred Congregation of the Evangelisation of the Peoples in 1703.
 It became a resident station in 1783.

-The Jesuit Period (1919-1983): The Patna Jesuits started working here since 1921.
+The Jesuit period (1919–1983): The Patna Jesuits started working here in 1921.
 Their missionary efforts were directed mainly among the Santhals.

-On 3 August 1956, Bhagalpur was detached from the Patna Diocese and the Prefecture Apostic was established.
-Msgr.
-Urban McGarry tor, was appointed the Prefect Apostolic.
+On 3 August 1956, Bhagalpur was detached from the Patna Diocese and the prefecture apostolic was established.
+Urban McGarry tor was appointed the prefect apostolic.

 It was promoted as Diocese of Bhagalpur on 11 January 1965.
-Most Rev Urban Eugene McGarry tor was appointed as its first Bishop.
+Urban Eugene McGarry tor was appointed as its first bishop.
 The diocese comprised the districts of Bhagalpur, Banka, Jamui and the civil blocks of lakshmipur, Kharagpur and Tarapur of Mnger district of Bihar, Godda, Giridih, Deoghar and Sarawan of Deoghar district and Mandro block of Sahebgunj district of Jharkhand.